mattwaite/mattwaite.github.io/sports/21-tables.md

   </tr>
 </tbody>
 </table>

+Note: bookdown is formatting this weird.
+Your numbers won't look like this.

 Another way to deal with this -- color tiles.
 Change the rectangle that houses the data to a color indicating the intensity of it.
 Again, UTEP stands out.